 - Being Underweight

-The menstrual cycle varies from women to women while we say that the average menstrual cycle is 28 days long, but that is not true for everyone.
+The menstrual cycle varies from woman to woman while we say that the average menstrual cycle is 28 days long, but that is not true for everyone.
 Some women have cycles as short as 21 days or as long as 35 days.
 Sometimes, our period is believed to be late when actually we’ve simply miscalculated.
 If you have irregular menstrual cycles but you know when you ovulate, look for your period to start about two weeks after ovulation.

-PeriMenopause is the period of time where you are transitioning from your reproductive years to your non-reproductive years.
+Perimenopause is the period of time where you are transitioning from your reproductive years to your non-reproductive years.
 Your periods may be lighter, heavier, more frequent, or less frequent; but mostly just not normal.
 If you do not wish to get pregnant, be sure to continue to use birth control because you’re still fertile.

-Menopause is when you have reached the phase in your life where you reach end of your menstrual cycles.
+Menopause is when you have reached the phase in your life where you reach the end of your menstrual cycles.
 Menopause is one of nature’s natural events or it can happen surgically through a Hysterectomy of Rectum II which means your uterus and your ovaries have been removed or through a chemical cause, such as various forms of Chemotherapy.

 - Thyroid Gland (Siress)

 The Thyroid is a gland that sits in our neck that helps regulate our body functions by producing hormones.
 Women who go to their doctor with a complaint of a missed period discovered that their doctor will first and foremost do an examination to see if there are any potential Thyroid problems.
 It is understandable that the Thyroid could have an effect on the menstrual cycle as it is a hormone producer and the problem with missed periods most often is all based around the imbalance of hormones needed for the reproductive system.
-Tuberculosis and diabetes can also cause you to miss or late period.
+Tuberculosis and diabetes can also cause you to miss or late periods.

 - Excessive Exercise

 Excessive exercise can cause period irregularities.
 You may miss your period completely or you may just have symptoms such as spotting, intermittent bleeding, or even painful menstruation.
 Not every woman that becomes involved in strenuous sports or excessive exercise will run into these types of problems, but it can be a cause of a missed or abnormal bleeding.
 This can happen because during long regimes of exercise the body needs more energy and so while the body’s producing this new needed energy, it ignores some of the other body functions like the menstrual cycle.
-This is not a dangerous situation but if can it may be advisable to reduce the amount of exercise.
+This is not a dangerous situation but it may be advisable to reduce the amount of exercise.
 If it’s a problem, speak to your doctor as to whether you should continue with your current program.
-It can take several months of missed periods before the menstrual cycle will return to normal even after stopping excess of exercise completely.
+It can take several months of missed periods before the menstrual cycle will return to normal even after stopping excess exercise completely.

 You may have missed or late period because you’re pregnant!
 A simple pregnancy test can usually help you determine if you have missed your period because you are pregnant.
 Home pregnancy test kits that are on the market today are 97% accurate.
 If you are pregnant you should call and make a prenatal appointment.
 If you’ve taken a pregnancy test and it’s negative, most instructions advise you to wait another week and retest.
 If the second test is negative or if you have a good idea of why your period is missed then you are not pregnant.
 Then you can and should call the doctor sooner for a physical examination.
 A doctor may also perform a blood test and can sometimes prescribe medications to help bring on a period if in fact it’s determined that you’re not pregnant.